-- We covered how SAP fired a number of top people in the HANA hierarchy.
+- We covered how SAP fired several top people in the HANA hierarchy.

 These high profile firings clearly mean something is wrong and SAP can no longer move forward with the current product leadership.
 You explained the reasons for the problems.
 What do you think SAP’s options going forward could be especially for customers who are currently implementing a HANA based system?
 SAP already removed HANA from the cloud platform a couple of years ago when they rebranded the HANA cloud platform (HCP) to the SAP cloud platform (SCP).
 Now, it looks like the on-premises product line is also taking a turn away from HANA.” – Ahmed Azmi